pearsonca/scala-commsim/index.md

 >
-> Thus, we will have our group members target their overall behavior against these means, where the covert group activity (rate of clandestine meetings, number of meeting locations) count against these background-typical behaviors.
+> Thus, we will have our group members target their overall behavior against these means, where the covert group activity (rate of clandestine meetings, number of meeting locations) deduct from these background-typical behaviors.

-Covert group has stochastic behavior that is expected to match these results.
-Rate of attendance + rate of use of wifi obvious non-identifiable (with this data, probably quite identifiable with simple additional observations on empirical data), so will use a single parameter for them.

-So the simulation parameters are covert group size + \"plotting\" rate.
-As plotting rate is increased or decreased, it is offset by non-plotting visit rate.
+### Results

 ##Afterthoughts